tensorflow/minigo/README.md

 Getting Started
 ===============

-This assumes you're using
+This project assumes you're using:

-- virtualenv
-- virtualenvwrapper
+- virtualenv / virtualenvwrapper
 - Python 3.6+

-[hitchhiker's guide to
+The [Hitchhiker's guide to
-python](http://docs.python-guide.org/en/latest/dev/virtualenvs/) has a good intro on both of these.
+python](http://docs.python-guide.org/en/latest/dev/virtualenvs/) has a good intro to python development and virtualenv usage.
 The instructions after this point haven't been tested in environments that are not using virtualenv.

 ```shell
 pip3 install virtualenv